-Fishery management councils are authorized to establish APs as necessary or appropriate to assist in carrying out its functions in accordance with the Magnuson-Stevens Act (MSA 302(g)(2)).
+Fishery management councils are authorized to establish APs as necessary or appropriate to assist in carrying out its functions in accordance with the Magnuson-Stevens Act (MSA 3029g)(2)).
 An AP may include individuals who are not members of the Council.
-The Council has created a District Advisory Panel (DAP) for each of St. Croix, St. Thomas/St. John, and Puerto Rico.
-The St. Croix DAP was composed of fifteen members either actually engaged in the harvest, processing, or consumption of fishery resources, or who are knowledgeable of the conservation and management of fishery resources and the ecosystem upon which they depend.
-The St. Croix DAP obtained and transmitted to the Council advice and information from the people most affected by and knowledgeable of fishery management actions and needs.
-The St. Croix DAP has aided the Council in establishing the goals and objectives of the island-based plan, while also providing a communication link with those who operate under the management regime.
+The Council created a District AP, referred to as a DAP, for each of Puerto Rico, St. Thomas/St. John, and St. Croix.
+The St. Thomas/St. John DAP is composed of fifteen members either actually engaged in the harvest, processing or consumption of fishery resources, or who are knowledgeable of the conservation and management of fishery resources and the ecosystem upon which they depend.
+The St. Thomas/St. John DAP obtained and transmitted to the Council advice and information from the people most affected by and knowledgeable of fishery management actions and needs.

+The St. Thomas/St. John DAP has aided the Council in establishing the goals and objectives of the island-based plan, while also providing a communication link with those who operate under the management regime.